American Jewish Joint Distribution Committee: Diaspora work

 JDC has also been instrumental in the rescue of Jews fleeing famine, violence, and other dangers around the world.
 The saga of Ethiopia's Jews was perhaps the most dramatic, culminating in Operation Solomon, the massive 36-hour airlift of 14,000 Jews from Addis Ababa to Israel on May 24 and 25, 1991, just as the city was about to come under rebel attack.
 JDC assisted in the negotiation and planning of that rescue effort, which came on the heels of the comprehensive health and welfare program it had been operating for the thousands of Jews who had gathered in Addis Ababa in preparation for the departure.

 Equally compelling were the 11 rescue convoys that JDC operated from war-ravaged Sarajevo during the 1992-95 war in Bosnia and Herzegovina.
-The convoys succeeded in transporting 2,300 Serbs, Croats, Muslims, and Jews to safety in other parts of the former Yugoslavia and beyond.
+The convoys succeeded in transporting 2,300 Serbs, Croats, Bosniaks, and Jews to safety in other parts of the former Yugoslavia and beyond.
 JDC also supported the Sarajevo Jewish community's non-sectarian relief efforts in that besieged city, and helped the Belgrade community assist the many Jews affected by Serbia's economic difficulties as UN-mandated trade sanctions took a growing toll.

 Wherever JDC has become active, emergency aid has gone hand-in-hand with local institution-building for the long term.
-In India, home to an indigenous Bene Israel community, JDC in the 1960s channeled funding to the rehabilitation of local schools and included support for food programs and capital upgrades.
+In India, home to the Bene Israel community, JDC in the 1960s channeled funding to the rehabilitation of local schools and included support for food programs and capital upgrades.
 It also helped underwrite tuition for teachers and student leaders to study in Israel.
-In Latin America, where Jews fleeing the Nazis had settled decades earlier (with JDC's assistance), the organization in the late ’80s created Leatid, a program that trains local lay and professional Jewish leaders to ensure that communities are self-sustaining.
+In Latin America, where Jews fleeing the Nazis had settled decades earlier, often with JDC's assistance, the organization in the late '80s created Leatid, a program that trains local lay and professional Jewish leaders to ensure that communities are self-sustaining.

 The formalization of JDC's non-sectarian work under its International Development Program in 1986 marked another milestone.
-While JDC had always offered assistance to non-Jews in crisis since the organization's founding in 1914, the formation of the new program was done to ensure a unified Jewish response to global disasters—both natural and manmade—on behalf of U.S. and foreign Jewish agencies.
+While JDC had always offered assistance to non-Jews in crisis since the organization's founding in 1914, the formation of the new program was done to ensure a unified Jewish response to global disasters, both natural and manmade, on behalf of U.S. and foreign Jewish agencies.
 Since then, JDC relief and recovery efforts have assisted tens of thousands of people left vulnerable in the wake of the mid-90s civil war in Rwanda, the Kosovo refugee crisis, the devastating 1999 earthquake in Turkey, and the 2004 tsunami in South Asia.
-As in its Jewish-specific projects, JDC's non-sectarian work includes both emergency disaster relief and the building of local institutional capacity to ensure that people at risk continue to be served long after the disaster has passed.
+As in its Jewish-specific projects, JDC's non-sectarian work includes both emergency management and the building of local institutional capacity to ensure that people at risk continue to be served long after the disaster has passed.